Request Information

 2nd Grade Language Arts

-The course includes frequent read-alouds that help students build the background knowledge and vocabulary critical to listening and reading comprehension.
+This course includes frequent read-alouds that help students build the background knowledge and vocabulary critical to listening and reading comprehension.
 Students learn by listening to fairy tales, tall tales, myths, and nonfiction texts that include topics related to science and history.

 Decodable readers for every skills unit include both fiction and nonfiction selections.